 If you want your non-running vehicle to be transported safely and timely, the auto transport company you hire should know how to get the job done right the first time.
 Hire a company that has the following:

 - Years of experience moving non-running cars safely and on time

 - Carriers equipped with the equipment needed to accommodate your car

 - Plenty of good reviews and recommendations

 Tip: Contacting multiple auto transport companies is always a good idea when looking for competing bids.
-That said, it is usually not a good idea to use the cheapest auto transport company because you get what you pay for.
+That said, using the cheapest auto transport company is usually not a good idea because you get what you pay for.
 This is especially true when you are transporting a valuable classic or exotic car.

 Inform the company about the car’s condition before transport.

 Be sure to tell the auto transport company about your car’s condition – for example, if it does not roll, has extra parts, or is a track car.
-The company will incorporate that information into the quote you get and make sure they send out the right carrier with the right equipment, saving you from delays or unforeseen fees.
+The company will incorporate that information into your quote and ensure they send out the right carrier with the right equipment, saving you from delays or unforeseen fees.

 At Number 1 Auto Transport, we have the expertise and nationwide coverage to handle the shipment of your non-running and inoperable car.
 No matter its make, model, or size, we can ship it anywhere in the country.
-Just let us know what issues your car has so we can get the right carrier at the right rate.
+Just let us know your car’s issues so we can get the right carrier at the right rate.